acmoles/portfolio/portfolio/projects/toucan-research.md

   I asked existing toucanBox customers what <em>value for money</em> means to them and collected their attitudes to children's digital media.
 </p>

-While I engaged parents with an in-depth interview, I simultaneously offered their children a selection of apps to play on an iPhone.
-We later switched our attention to the child, discussed what they were doing and asked them questions.
-This way I fleshed out my existing data insights with qualitative information and play tested competitor apps.
+While engaging parents with an in-depth interview, I simultaneously offered their children a selection of apps to play on an iPhone.
+We later switched focus to the child, discussed what they were doing and asked them questions.
+In this way I fleshed out my existing data insights with qualitative information and play tested competitor apps.

 <!-- to flesh out our existing data insights (unsubscribe reasons)
 Once the interview concluded we switched our attention